Iriso Station

 Iriso Station (入曽駅, Iriso-eki) is a passenger railway station located in the city of Sayama, Saitama, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Iriso Station is served by the 47.5 km Seibu Shinjuku Line from Seibu-Shinjuku in Tokyo to Hon-Kawagoe in Saitama Prefecture.

 Station layout

 This station consists of two opposed side platforms serving two tracks, connected to each other by a footbridge.

+Platforms

 History

 Iriso Station opened on 21 March 1953.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Iriso Station becoming "SS25".

 Passenger statistics

 In fiscal 2019, the station was the 56th busiest on the Seibu network with an average of 17,764 passengers daily.

 The passenger figures for previous years are as shown below.
-Moovit provides free maps and live directions to help you navigate through your city.
-View schedules, routes, timetables, and find out how long does it take to get to Iriso Station (SS25) (入曽駅) in real time.